Difficult Conversations in a Family Business: Why They Don't Happen

 Here's the part nobody says out loud.

 It's not that people don't know what needs to be said.
 They know exactly what needs to be said.
-They've rehearsed it a hundred times in their head.
-They've almost said it maybe twenty.
+They've rehearsed it more times than they want to admit.
+They've almost said it.
 They talked themselves out of it every single time.

 And I already know what you told yourself the last time you didn't say it.